Connect with JHU Students

 Our flagship Career Fair are hosted on the Homewood Campus in fall, and give employers the ideal opportunity to market their organization and connect with a variety students.
 The Career Center also hosts boutique career fairs that focus on specific industries and align with our career academies.
 Please contact the Employer & Market Development Team to find out more about upcoming fairs.

-Employers may choose to interview students on campus in the Career Center interview rooms.
+Employers may choose to interview students on campus in Life Design Lab interview rooms.
 We can assist with posting the corresponding position(s) and creating the interview schedule, or you can choose to simply reserve interview rooms and create the schedule yourself.
 To set up on-campus interviews, please contact our Employer Engagement Coordinator to request access to post interview schedules on Handshake.

-All interviews are located in the Career Center, which is on the 3rd Floor of Garland Hall on the Homewood Campus.
+All interviews are located on the Homewood Campus.
+Interview rooms are now in the Wyman Park building, second floor, rather than in Garland Hall.
 Parking is located in the South Garage at 3101 Wyman Park Dr., Baltimore, MD 21218.
 Additional information on directions and accommodations can be found on the JHU Undergraduate Admissions website.